TwoBitMachines/FlareEngineDocs/source/player/player.rst

    * - Property
      -

-   * - Jump
+   * - Gravity, Jump
      - The jump height and jump time dictate the value of gravity.
+These values are also found in the jump ability.

+   * - Gravity Multiplier
+     - This will scale the force of gravity when the player has a negative y velocity.

    * - Terminal Velocity
      - The maximum falling velocity of the player.

-   * - Gravity Multiplier
-     - This will scale the force of gravity when the player has a negative y velocity.

    * - Rays
      - The number of raycasts that will extend horizontally and vertically from the character to detect the world.
 Keep this number low for efficiency.